MtnViewJohn/context-free/README.txt

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~
 WINDOWS GUI BUILD NOTES

-Requires Visual Studio 2005 or later.
+Requires Visual Studio 2010 or later.

-The VS2005 solution file is at ./src-net/ContextFreeNet.sln
+The VS2010 solution file is at ./src-net/ContextFreeNet.sln

+If you modify cfdg.l or cfdg.ypp then you must rebuild the parser files in src-win/derived.
+If you have Cygwin installed or have access to a Unix/Linux system then cd to src-win/derived and type 'make'.

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~
 WINDOWS CLI (command line) BUILD NOTES

-Requires Visual Studio 2005 or Visual C++ 2005 Express edition,  or later.
+Requires Visual Studio 2010 or Visual C++ 2010 Express edition, or later.

 The CLI solution file is at ./ContextFreeCLI.sln

+If you modify cfdg.l or cfdg.ypp then you must rebuild the parser files in src-win/derived.
+If you have Cygwin installed or have access to a Unix/Linux system then cd to src-win/derived and type 'make'.

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~
 BSD/LINUX/UNIX/POSIX BUILD NOTES